 What harm does Staph cause?

-According to this paper, the staph bacteria “causes immune-system cells in the skin to react in a way that produces eczema-like rashes.
+According to a research paper, the staph bacteria “causes immune-system cells in the skin to react in a way that produces eczema-like rashes.
 The release of the molecule, called delta toxin, by staph bacteria caused immune-related mast cells in the skin to release tiny granules that cause inflammation”.
-Read also this study by Dr Herbert Allen, MD.

 How to reduce Staph bacteria on our child’s skin?